-All Registered Investment Advisors (RIA’s) are regulated as Fiduciaries and are required by law to always act in the Best Interest of their clients.
-They are also required to provide Full Disclosure, in writing, of their experience, investment strategy, business practices, any disciplinary actions and their fees.
-Brokers, financial planners, insurance agents and other firms that are not fiduciaries do not currently have to provide these disclosures and are only required to recommend investments that are Suitable.
+PTI is a Fiduciary without any of the Conflicts of Interests that continue to be a problem in the brokerage, insurance, and financial planning industry.
+All Registered Investment Advisors (RIA’s) are regulated as Fiduciaries and are required by law to always act in the Best Interest of their clients and provide Full Disclosure, in writing, of their experience, investment strategy and their fees.
+Firms offering investment advice that are not fiduciaries do not currently have to provide these disclosures and are only required to recommend investments that are Suitable.

-An investment that charges the investor a commission when they invest or has high annual trailing fees and expenses might be Suitable but an investment in the Same Market Sector that has No Upfront Commission, No Trailing Fees, Lower Annual Expenses and has had Better Performance for Investors over many different time periods would truly be in the Best Interest of the investor.
+An investment that Locks In the investor by charging a commission when they invest or has high annual advisor fees and operating expenses might be considered Suitable but an investment that has No Upfront Commission, Lower Advisor Fees, Lower Fund Expenses and has had Better Performance for Investors over many different time periods would truly be in the Best Interest of the investor.

-TD Ameritrade institutional (TDAI) is the custodian for all investor accounts.
-TDAI does not offer any Incentives to recommend specific investments or achieve Commission Quotas.
-PTI does not use 3rd party investment managers and does not receive Sales Commissions, Trailing Fees, Trips or Prizes from any firm.
-Since PTI is an Independent Advisory Practice there is never any type of pressure from senior management.
+Charles Schwab Advisor Service (CSAS) does not offer PTI any Incentives to recommend specific investments or achieve Commission or Sales Quotas.
+PTI does not receive any Up-Front or Trail Commissions, Prizes, Trips, Bonuses, Awards, or any other incentive from a third party or individual fund family to recommend specific investments.
+Since PTI is an Independent Practice there is never any type of pressure from senior management.